-Family allowances: 300 ouguiyas a month for each child.
+Family allowances: 300 ouguiyas a month is paid for each child.

-Prenatal allowance: 240 ouguiyas for each month of pregnancy.
+Prenatal allowance: 240 ouguiyas is paid for each month of pregnancy.
 The allowance is paid in three installments.

-Birth grant: A lump sum of 2,880 ouguiyas for each of the first three births.
+Birth grant: A lump sum of 2,880 ouguiyas is paid for each of the first three births.

-Some maternity, child health, and welfare services are also provided.
+Some health and welfare services are also provided to mothers and children.

-Benefit adjustment: Benefits are adjusted periodically according to changes in the cost of living and the financial resources of the National Social Security Fund.
+Benefit adjustment: Benefits are adjusted periodically according to changes in the cost of living, depending on the financial resources of the National Social Security Fund.
 (The last adjustment was made in 1992.)